rajatgirotra/study/cpp/CPP_NEW/RValueReferences/22_README.txt

-Whenever considering your options whether to use separate overloads for lvalue and rvalue or to have a single function taking an universal reference. consider the pros and cons of the 3 options shown below, and evaluate the cost in terms of copy and move operations.
+Whenever considering your options whether to use separate overloads for lvalue and rvalue or to have a single function taking a universal reference. consider the pros and cons of the 3 options shown below, and evaluate the cost in terms of copy and move operations.
 But most of the types you'll find that Option 2 (using universal reference is viable).

 Option 1: separate overloads